Southeast Alaska Birding Trail Sitka

 St. Lazaria Island

 Caution!
 Nesting bird site.
-Island should only be viewed from a boat.
+The island should only be viewed from a boat.

-More than 500,000 seabirds nest on this 65-acre island that is one of the most productive seabird colonies in the State of Alaska.
-Rising only 160 feet above the Pacific Ocean at the entrance to Sitka Sound, Saint Lazaria Island was established as a refuge for seabirds in 1909.
-It later became part of the Wilderness system in 1970, and was added to the Alaska Maritime National Wildlife Refuge system in 1980.
+More than 500,000 seabirds nest on this 65-acre island making it one of the most productive seabird colonies in Alaska.
+Rising only 160 feet above the Pacific Ocean at the entrance to Sitka Sound, St. Lazaria Island was established as a refuge for seabirds in 1909.
+It later became part of the Wilderness system in 1970 and was added to the Alaska Maritime National Wildlife Refuge system in 1980.
 The island has two low summits forested with old-growth Sitka spruce.
 Grassy areas top the cliffs on the island.

 The island should only be viewed from the boat and people are asked not to land or walk on the island as nesting burrows are easily destroyed and nesting birds will abandon nests when disturbed.